BenedettoSimone/SmartCity-Arduino/README.md

 ## Step 2: Smart Parking wiring and code
 The various connections for building the smart parking lot have been divided for illustration purposes only.
-The first picture shows the components needed to detect the presence of a car in each lot.
+The first image shows the components needed to detect the presence of a car in each lot.
 The second image shows the components needed for entry and exit in the parking lot equipped with a bar and how available and occupied spaces are shown.

 <p align="center"><img src="./images/ParkingWiring.jpg"/></p>
 <p align="center"><img src="./images/ParkingEntryExitWiring.jpg"/></p>

+Library

 ## Step 3: Smart lighting wiring and code
+Library

 ## Step 4: Air quality monitoring wiring and code
+Library

 ## Step 5: Flood management wiring and code
+Library

 ## Step 6: Waste bucket management wiring and code
+Library

 ## Step 7: Create MQTT communication with Web Application